mnemnion/ax/ax spec.md

   9   +  refers to the operation on the natural numbers, whose identity is 0.

- 10   The lemmas are reduced in ordinary arithmetic.  m refers to any atom.
+ 10   The lemmas are reduced in ordinary arithmetic.  m, p, and q refer to any atom.

  11   Symbols have no other semantics.
 ```